Apply

 Reporting requirements

-We require both a narrative report and a financial report on all of our grants
+We require both narrative and financial reports on all of our grants

-Reports can be submitted via our Grant Portal
+Reports can be submitted via the grants portal.

-1. Begin by logging in to the Grant Portal using the steps outlined in How to Apply
+Begin by logging in to the grants portal using the steps outlined in How to Apply.

-If you are unable to access the online Grant Portal, you may submit your reports or inquiries by email to reports@fryfoundation.org or by postal service to the address below.
+If you are unable to access the online grants portal, you may submit your report or inquiries by email at reports@fryfoundation.org or by postal service to the address below.

 Ms. Unmi Song